Bertrand Renard

-Bertrand Renard (born April 28, 1955) is a French television presenter and author.
-He is a former contestant and the presenter of the game show Des chiffres et des lettres.
+Bertrand Renard (born 28 April 1955) is a French television presenter and author.
+He is a former presenter of the game show Des chiffres et des lettres, on which he had previously appeared as a contestant.

 Early life

 Bertrand Renard was born in Paris.
 He studied classics (French / Latin / Greek) at the Sorbonne, He passed one Agrégation de Lettres Classiques but failed overall.
 Interested in television, he did not retake the exam.
 He was a good student, but acknowledged his lack of interest.
 He is a passionate student of history and was described as having hyperthymesia, memorizing without any effort.
 He stated that he was "absolutely not interested in mathematics and science".